Skip to main content

 Why Base, and not Ethereum, Solana, or Polygon.

-Three reasons we picked one chain for MVP, and how the adapter architecture means the choice does not lock you out.
+Three reasons we picked one chain to start, and how the adapter architecture means the choice does not lock you out.

 Native USDC (Circle-issued, not bridged)YesYesYesYes (since 2024)